idexus/Sharp.UI/doc/eventhandlers.md

 # Event handlers

-For each "Event Handler" in each maui class, a fluent helper method is generated.
-E.g for the `Clicked` event handler in `Button` class you will get two fluent methods
+For each `EventHandler` in maui classes, a fluent helper method is generated.
+E.g for the `Clicked` event handler in the `Button` class you will get two fluent methods
 - `OnClicked(Button sender)`
 - `OnClicked(object sender, EventArgs e)`